Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 The laughter was good, but not the groan of recognition.
 Understanding forced displacement and how to fight it remains a battle of centuries.
 How can a place become a living one, one that is not built on the tragedy of others?

 How is it Built?

-The designs and definitions of an urbanized place as good, or excellent, or beautiful are controlled by those who may never live or work in them.
+The designs and definitions of an urbanized place as good, excellent, or beautiful are controlled by those who may never live or work in them.
 Nevertheless, it is a practice embedded in American history because they are built to a niche, a specific market segment in a region believed capable of holding a fifteen to thirty-year loan to maturity.
-In this context, everyone may consider a place desirable given the elasticity of price.
+In this context, everyone may consider a place desirable given the price elasticity.
 In contrast, residents still consider the niche where they are economically assigned by their economic power (or lack of it) a failure for the lack of control of the designers, architects, planners, and engineers.
 Lower-income households, for example, are held by categorical malfunctions directly attributable to the people involved in the place’s creation or title.
-The global mega-cities that have emerged since the 1970s are pushing the poor to the favela-fringe of informal housing.
+The global mega-cities that have emerged since the 1970s are pushing the poor to the favela fringe of informal housing.